OneMoreDavid/ai-developer-like-a-boss/03-project-snake-game/project-snake-game-v1.md

 # Snake Game

-I'm using Claude SOnnet for this:
+I'm using Claude Sonnet for this:

 ```prompt
 Create a snake game